jagan123/saasproductguy/content/page/usesthis.md

 * Lastpass extension - this seems buggy but I'm living with it
 * Slack - Office communication + some other public workspaces (unofficed, remoteIndian, makerskitchen and InvertedPassion).
 I take notes in DM self during every meeting.
 * Zoom - calls & meetings
 * Camtasia 2018 - Video editor.
-I record screen using Quicktime player and edit raw screen recordings here
+I record screen using Quicktime player and edit raw screen recordings here.
+My office bought the license.

 On Phone